Positively curved Riemannian orbifolds and Alexandrov spaces with circle symmetry in dimension 4: Almost maximal symmetry rank: dimension 4

-\begin{proposition}[Loop-and-spur case] Let $T^1$ act isometrically and effectively on $X^4$, a positively curved, closed, orientable Alexandrov space with fixed-point set consisting of two isolated points.
+is a pushout of groupoids. \end{theorem} We now consider the orbit spaces which fall under Item (2) in Lemma \ref{l:2pointstructure}, which are those shown in Figure \ref{f:multigraphs} (e, f). \begin{proposition}[Loop-and-spur case] Let $T^1$ act isometrically and effectively on $X^4$, a positively curved, closed, orientable, $4$-dimensional Alexandrov space with fixed-point set consisting of two isolated points.
 Suppose that the orbits of exceptional isotropy project to one or two curves, $\bar{E} \subset \bar{X}$, of which one is an unknotted loop based at one of the points while the other, should it exist, joins the two points.

 Then $X^4$ is equivariantly homeomorphic to a finite quotient of a weighted complex projective space with a $T^1$ action induced by a linear action on $\sph^5$. \end{proposition}

 \begin{proof} To unify the treatment, if $\bar{E}$ contains only one curve, we add the geodesic $\bar{p} \bar{q}$ to the graph as a ``virtual edge'' which corresponds to orbits with isotropy $\zzz_1$.
 The multigraph given by the singular set is then that with two vertices, one loop, and one edge.
 We denote the loop by $c$, the vertex on $c$ by $\bar{p}$, and the other vertex by $\bar{q}$.